cloudfoundry/credhub-acceptance-tests/README.md

-# Acceptance test for Credential Manager
+# Acceptance tests for CredHub

 ### Build the CLI first: